lalrpop/lalrpop/doc/src/location_tracking.md

 token was encountered.
 For example, this can be useful when generating user-visible messages that reference specific points in the input.

-This is achieved via the location tracking macros, `@L` and `@R`.  `@L` looks ahead to the token immediately to its right, and binds the the location (in bytes) in the input stream where that token starts.
-Similarly, `@R` binds the location where the token immediately to the left ends.
+This is achieved via the location tracking macros, `@L` and `@R`.  `@L` binds the start position - in bytes - of the token immediately to its right in the input stream.
+Similarly, `@R` binds the index of the last byte _plus one_ of the token immediately to its left.

 Here's an example rule using location tracking macros: